Fatumayattani/fetch_agents/smart_tutor/README.md

 Smart Tutor is an AI-powered tutoring system that enables seamless communication between a student and a tutor agent.
 The tutor fetches answers using Google's Gemini AI API and provides intelligent responses to student queries.

 ## 🚀 Features
+- 📡 Decentralized agent communication
 - 🤖 AI-powered tutor using Gemini API
-- 📡 Decentralized agent communication
 - 🔄 Real-time Q&A system
-- 🔗 Runs locally with simple setup

 ## 🛠️ Installation
 ### 1️⃣ Clone the Repository